Individual Therapy

 You will have space to:

-• Understand the patterns that keep you stuck in your relationship
+• Understand the patterns that keep you stuck

 • Heal from betrayal or other relationship wounds